 Alex a native of Cahersiveen Co Kerry and is the Owner-Skipper of MFV Emma Lou T450.
 He gained a range of experience working abroad a variety of vessels in the South West of the UK, working his way from deck hand to Chief Engineer.
 After this Alex took the plunge and bought his first vessel MFV Sweetwaters T450 which he fished from Cahersiveen until he upgraded to MFV Emma Lou in 2007.
 He fishes a range of inshore species including: potting for brown crab, lobster, and spider crab; inshore trawling; dredging for scallop; gillnetting, trammel netting and tangle netting for crayfish.
 Alex has been involved in both the Iveragh Fisherman’s Co-op and the Valentia Harbour Fisheries Society since he began fishing from Cahersiveen.
 He has extensive experience serving on both boards of management and is currently honorary secretary of Iveragh Fisherman’s co-op .
 He was appointed as a representative of the inshore sector to the Working Group on Safety Training and Employment in the Irish Fishing Industry by Minister Coveney.

 Jacki Davis is a leading commentator and analyst on European Union affairs.
-She is an experienced journalist, speaker and moderator of high-level events both in Brussels and in EU national capitals, the editor of many publications, a regular broadcaster on television and radio news programmes, and a member of the Governing Board of the European Policy Centre think tank.
-Jacki has been based in Brussels for 23 years, and was previously Communications Director of the European Policy Centre; editor-in-chief of E!Sharp, a magazine on the EU launched in 2001; and launch editor of European Voice, a Brussels-based weekly newspaper on EU affairs owned by The Economist Group, from 1995-2000.
+She is a very experienced journalist, speaker and moderator of high-level events both in Brussels and in EU national capitals, the editor of many publications, a regular broadcaster on television and radio news programmes and documentaries commenting on EU issues, and both a Senior Adviser and member of the Governing Board at the Brussels-based think tank, the European Policy Centre.
+She has been based in Brussels for 25 years, and was previously Communications Director of the European Policy Centre; launch editor and editor-in-chief of E!Sharp, a monthly magazine on EU affairs launched in 2001; the launch editor of European Voice, a Brussels-based weekly newspaper on EU affairs owned by The Economist Group, from 1995-2000 (which has now become Politico); and the Brussels correspondent of a British national newspaper.

 Katia Frangoudes holds a PhD in Political Sciences from the University of Paris VIII.
 She is senior researcher at the AMURE-Center for Law and Economics of the Sea at the Université de Bretagne Occidentale.
 Her research fields are range from gender equality in fisheries and aquaculture in EU, to governance issues in fisheries and aquaculture and social acceptability of aquaculture in Europe.
 She is leading the Working Group on Gendered Seas of the EU Cost Action Ocean Past Platform (OPP) and the Women Gender Cluster of Too Big to Ignore (TBTI) network.
 She is acting as facilitator of the European Network AKTEA regrouping women’s organizations in fisheries and aquaculture.